hongchengyao/fine-mapping_document/docs/index.md

-# Finemapping Tutorial
+# Introduction
-## Introduction - General process of GWAS fine-mapping
+## General process of GWAS fine-mapping
 ### Preprocessing
 Usually this step is complex and time consuming, and this tutorial will **focus on this step**